9: Harmattan & Winter

 9: Harmattan & Winter, also known simply as Harmattan & Winter, is the ninth studio album by Nigerian singer Brymo.
 It was released on September 9, 2021, along with 9: Èsan.
-The album comprises nine tracks and is a combination of alternative rock, folk, sentimental ballad, and fusion-rock.
+The album comprises nine tracks and is a combination of afro-soul, alternative rock, folk, sentimental ballad, and fusion-rock.
 Recorded entirely in English, Harmattan & Winter addresses topics of heartbreak, self-discovery, romance, mental health, and monogamy.
 Bigfoot produced the entire album, which deviates from Libels "subtle denial" and Yellows "hedonistic perspective".
-The title track, "Harmattan & Winter," was released as the album's only single.
+The title track, "Harmattan & Winter", was released as the album's only single.
 Harmattan & Winter received positive reviews from music critics, who called it a "morose album" and praised Brymo's songwriting.

 Background and promotion

 Harmattan & Winter was released concurrently with Brymo's eighth studio album Èsan.
-It comprises nine tracks and is a mixture of alternative rock, folk, sentimental ballad, and fusion-rock.
+It comprises nine tracks and is a mixture of afro-soul, alternative rock, folk, sentimental ballad, and fusion-rock.
 The album was recorded entirely in English and explores themes of monogamy, mental health, romance, despair, self-discovery, and heartbreak.
 Brymo dedicated Harmattan & Winter to his significant other and described it as an "ode to every 1, to every SIGMA, woman and man, to order!"
 He also said it pays homage to karma and to the seasons.
 On the record, Brymo's emotions are depicted in two separate ways: one side seems to wish for a calm connection, while the other side is filled with skepticism.

 Producer Bigfoot, who oversaw Brymo's extended play Libel (2020), produced every song on Harmattan & Winter.
 The album's title "symbolizes a transition from insufficiency to abundance".
-From a sonic standpoint, Harmattan & Winter departs from Yellows hedonistic viewpoint and Libels "subtle denial".
+Harmattan & Winter departs from Yellows hedonistic viewpoint and Libels "subtle denial".
 Moreover, it produces a serene, calming musical experience in contrast to Libels optimism and Yellows electronic pop.
 The album's lead single, "Harmattan & Winter", was released on September 9, 2021.
 The Promise Charles-directed music video for the song was released on the same day of the album's release.
-Kolawole praised the video's "visual tics and interpretive dancing" and said it "provides a clearer picture of the song's story".
+Kolawole praised the video's "visual tics and interpretive dancing", and said it "provides a clearer picture of the song's story".